Simprovised

 "Simprovised" is the twenty-first episode of the twenty-seventh season of the American animated television series The Simpsons, and the 595th episode of the series overall.
+The episode was directed by Matthew Nastuk and written by John Frink.
 It aired in the United States on Fox on May 15, 2016, and includes a three-minute live-animated segment in which viewers were able to ask Homer Simpson questions.

+In this episode, Homer develops a fear of public speaking, so he takes a improvisation class while Bart destroys his treehouse after learning Ralph has a better one.
+The episode received mixed reviews.

 Plot

 Homer is going to make an annual speech at the Nuclear Plant.
 His original plan is to repeat the comedy speech he did every year, but most of his punchlines have already been used or are incredibly offensive, including jokes about Lenny's grandmother who is sick.
 This makes him so nervous that he passes out on-stage, causing him to develop glossophobia and start hallucinating his household appliances mocking him.

 In an attempt to calm Homer down, Marge takes him to a standup comedy show, where he is amazed by the actors' talent to improvise.
 He, Lenny and Carl then decide to join an improvisation class, where Homer learns that he has a talent for improvising scenes.
 They decide to form their own stand-up comedy troupe at Moe's Tavern, where Homer's act is acclaimed by the public and the critics.

 In a secondary plot, Bart and Lisa go to Ralph's birthday party, where Bart realizes that Ralph's new treehouse (built with bribe money Chief Wiggum took from the evidence locker) is much better than his old current treehouse.
 Feeling envious, Bart destroys his treehouse.
 However, when he says that mothers cannot build a treehouse, Marge plans to work hard and build him the best treehouse she can.

 Later, after Bart's new treehouse is completed, Marge overhears him saying to Milhouse that there is no need to thank her because she was only doing her job.
-Marge gets irritated at him, and storms off during dinner when Bart offends her, where Homer learns that he has been invited to perform at the Springfield Fringe Festival.
+Marge gets irritated at him, and storms off during dinner when Bart offends her.
+Homer learns that he has been invited to perform at the Springfield Fringe Festival.
 When Marge complains to him about Bart and learns about the fringe festival, she accidentally causes Homer's glossophobia to come back.

 The next morning, Bart takes Marge's breakfast into her bedroom and apologizes (with Homer's help), and they reconcile.
 Later at the festival, Moe convinces an anxious Homer to cheat his way through his improvisation act, letting Moe pick his premises.
 However, Lisa finds out about Moe's plan and convinces Homer to make his show the proper way.
 He does so, and his on-the-spot act is well-received by the audience.